LabHidro/PFGIS-Tool/docs/user_manual/start.rst

    git clone https://github.com/LabHidro/PFGIS-Tool.git
    mv PFGIS-Tool r.parflow

-It is necessary to edit the Makefile file of the raster folder
+It is necessary to edit the Makefile file of the raster folder.
+Perform the following steps:

 1 - Open the Makefile file in the text editor

 2 - Add r.parflow to the list of subdirectories (SUBDIRS).
-The script part will look like this:
+The script part will look like this (the three dots indicate that the code continues):

 .. code-block:: console